dOrgTech/OpenRaise/README.md

 - From a user's perspective, the mechanism functions in a conceptually similar way to stock dividends.
 For each **claim period** (the duration of which can be specified by the DAO), a snapshot of bonded token balances is taken and users can withdraw dividends proportional to their holdings at that time.

-- For each claim period, a new merkle root is calculated by a DAO member via [our library](https://github.com/statesauce/merkle-tree-payment-pool) and uploaded as a proposal to the DAO.
+- For each claim period, a new merkle root is calculated by a DAO member client side with [our library](https://github.com/statesauce/merkle-tree-payment-pool) [(utilizing merkletreejs)](https://github.com/miguelmota/merkletreejs) and uploaded as a proposal to the DAO.
 The full information is stored on IPFS.
 Once the DAO ratifies this proposal, the member who generated the merkle root is compensated for their efforts and token holders are able to withdraw for the period.

 ![](./diagrams/out/bonding_curve_merkle_flow.png)

 - For a discussion of the potential vulnerabilities of this approach and their mitigation, please see the 'Current Limitations' section.

-- We have an alternative dividend implementation based on the [MiniMe Token](https://github.com/Giveth/minime/blob/master/contracts/MiniMeToken.sol) for a simpler approach that requires significantly more on-chain computation.
+- We have an alternative potential dividend implementation based on the [MiniMe Token](https://github.com/Giveth/minime/blob/master/contracts/MiniMeToken.sol) for a simpler approach that requires significantly more on-chain computation.

 # Implementation

+Our initial bonding curve implementation supports:
+- Bancor-based curves.
-Our initial bonding curve implementation supports linear and Bancor-based curves, dividend distributions for bonded token holders, and a front-running guard via user-specified min and max prices.
+- Dividend distributions for bonded token holders.
+- A front-running guard via user-specified min and max prices.

 ### Key Terms